Avaiga/taipy-getting-started-core/step_06/ReadMe.md

     Scenario 2: month 10
 ```

- No task has already been submitted so everything will be completed.
+ Every task has yet to be submitted, so everything will be completed.

 ```python
 print("Scenario 1: submit")